Russell Wilson: New York Giants

 On March 26, 2025, Wilson signed a one-year, $10.5 million contract with the New York Giants.
 Although the Giants signed veteran Jameis Winston and drafted Jaxson Dart in the first round of the 2025 NFL draft, the team announced that Wilson would be their starting quarterback to open the regular season.

-Wilson made his Giants debut on September 7, 2025 in Week 1 at the Washington Commanders, although struggled mightily, completing less than half of his pass attempts for 168 yards, zero touchdowns and zero interceptions in the 21–6 loss.
+Wilson made his Giants debut on September 7, 2025, in Week 1 at the Washington Commanders; he struggled, completing less than half of his pass attempts for 168 yards, no touchdowns and no interceptions in the 21–6 loss.
 Wilson would rebound the following week at the Dallas Cowboys, completing 30-of-41 passes, for 450 yards (just two yards shy of his career high of 452 yards set in 2017), three touchdowns and one interception, including a late 48-yard go-ahead touchdown pass to Malik Nabers, to momentarily give New York a 37–34 lead with 25 seconds left in regulation before Dallas sent the game to overtime with a subsequent field goal.
-Despite Wilson’s performance, the Giants would eventually fall short in overtime 40–37.
+Despite Wilson's performance, the Giants would eventually fall short in overtime 40–37.

-In a 22–9 loss against the Kansas City Chiefs in Week 3, Wilson completed 18-of-32 passes for 160 yards, zero touchdowns, and two interceptions, as fans booed Wilson in his first home game at Metlife Stadium and chanted "We want Dart".
+In a 22–9 loss against the Kansas City Chiefs in Week 3, Wilson completed 18 of 32 passes for 160 yards, zero touchdowns, and two interceptions, as fans booed Wilson in his first home game at MetLife Stadium and chanted "We want Dart".
 Wilson was benched for Dart in Week 4.

 During the third quarter of the Week 6 game against divisional rival the Philadelphia Eagles, Wilson went in for two snaps while Dart was being checked out under concussion protocol.
 Wilson was booed while walking off the field after handing the ball off and throwing a single incompletion.
 Wilson also replaced Dart for the rest of the Week 10 game in Chicago due to a concussion he suffered late in the third quarter.
 The Giants blew a ten-point lead and Wilson was sacked late to set up the Bears' game-winning touchdown drive.
-After the game, Wilson was demoted to third-string quarterback behind Jameis Winston.
+After the game, Wilson was demoted to third-string quarterback behind Winston.
+At the end of the 2025 season, Wilson told the media that he suffered a hamstring tear in September before Week 2, which was not disclosed to the NFL since the Giants never listed him on their injury reports.

+Retirement

+Despite receiving an offer to be a backup quarterback for the New York Jets, Wilson announced his retirement from the NFL on June 3, 2026, after 14 seasons.
+Coinciding with his retirement announcement, he revealed that he was joining CBS Sports as a broadcast analyst.